isimrpickle/system_programming_1/README.md

 # Job Commander and Server

 ## Overview
 This project consists of two main components: `jobCommander` and `Server`.
 The `jobCommander` acts as a client sending job requests to the `Server`, which manages job execution and concurrency control.
-Communication is handled via FIFOs and synchronized using signal handling and shared memory mechanisms.
+Communication is handled via FIFOs and it's synchronized using signal handling.

 ## Compilation & Execution